YimMenu/YimMenu/README.md

 ## Staying Up To Date

-Pull the latest changes from Github:
+Pull the latest changes from Github and regenerate project files:

 Make sure your Visual Studio is closed and regenerate project files:
 ```bash